teslamotors/vehicle-command/README.md

    under Controls > Software in your vehicle's UI.
 (Despite the name, VINs contain both letters and numbers).
  * `TESLA_CACHE_FILE` specifies a file that caches session information.
 The cache allows programs to skip sending handshake messages to a vehicle.
+This reduces both latency and the number of Fleet API calls a client makes when reconnecting to a vehicle after restarting.
+This is particularly helpful when using `tesla-control`, which restarts on each invocation.

 For example: